muratkeremozcan/appsyncmasterclass-backend/README.md

 > When testing integration or e2e, if you get a nonsense Jest timeout 5000 ms
 > error, the credentials must have expired.
 You have to renew them to get the
 > tests passing.
-The clue is when having to `npm run deploy` and that does not
+The clue is when having to `yarn deploy` and that does not
 > succeed.

-Then deploy with `npm run deploy`.
+Then deploy with `yarn deploy`.
 In _AWS console / Cognito_ we find `appsyncmasterclass` as defined in [serverless.appsync-api.yml](./serverless.appsync-api.yml)